timkuijsten/docker-demo/demo-a2aclmilter/README.md

 docker pull arpa2/demo-a2aclmilter
 docker run -ti arpa2/demo-a2aclmilter bash

-# Start logging and postfix
+# Start logging, postfix and the milter.
-service rsyslog start && service postfix start

-# Start a2aclmilter with policy file /demopolicy, as user id 2498 and
+# The milter uses policy file /demopolicy, as user id 2498 and is chrooted into
-# chrooted to /etc/opt.
-Postfix communicates with the milter via
+# /etc/opt.
+Postfix communicates with the milter via tcp://127.0.0.1:7000.
-# tcp://127.0.0.1:7000
+service rsyslog start && service postfix start &&
     a2aclmilter /demopolicy 2498 /etc/opt inet:7000@127.0.0.1

-# 1. Send a Whitelisted mail
+# 1. Send a Whitelisted mail.
+# This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
+echo test1white | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@ashop.example.com tim+ashop@example.net

+# Watch the appended X-ARPA2-ACL: Whitelisted header in the last mail
+cat /var/mail/tim

+# 2. Send a Greylisted mail.
 # This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Watch the appended X-ARPA2-ACL: Whitelisted header in the last mail:
-cat /var/mail/tim

-# 2. Send a Greylisted mail
-echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
+echo test2grey | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@ashop.example.com tim@example.net

-# This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Watch the appended X-ARPA2-ACL: Greylisted header in the last mail:
+# Watch the appended X-ARPA2-ACL: Greylisted header in the last mail
 cat /var/mail/tim

-postcat -hq XXXXXXXXXX

 # 3. Send a Blacklisted mail
+# This should result in: 550 5.7.1 Command rejected
-echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
+echo test3black | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@milter.demo.arpa2.net tim@example.net

-# This should result in: 550 5.7.1 Command rejected
-# No new message is queued and cat /var/mail/tim should only show the messsages
+# No new message is queued and the spool should only contain the messsages from
-# of the previous tests.
+# the previous tests.
+cat /var/mail/tim

-# 4. Send an Abandoned mail
+# 4. Send an Abandoned mail.
+# This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
+echo test4abandon | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@someone.tk tim@example.net

-# This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Although it sais a message is queued, it is in fact discarded.
-Again, no new
+# Although the daemon says a message is queued, it is in fact discarded.
+Again,
-# message is queued and cat /var/mail/tim should only show the messsages of test
+# no new message is queued and the spool should only contain the messsages from
-# 1 and 2.
+# the previous tests.
+cat /var/mail/tim
 ```

 ## a2aclmilter usage